Gasfitters (NOC 7253) may also be called:

 The Industry Training Authority (ITA BC) offers a two-year apprenticeship program for domestic and commercial gas fitters.
 Completion of the apprenticeship will result in a British Columbia Certificate of Apprenticeship and a Class B gas fitter licence.

-Sources: WorkBC Career Profile NOC 7252, WorkBC Career-Profile NOC 7253, ITA BC Steamfitter / Pipefitter, ITA BC Gasfitter Class A, ITA BC Gasfitter Class B, Safety Authority Gas Licences, Safety Authority Gas Exams, Red Seal
+Sources: WorkBC Career Profile NOC 7252, WorkBC Career-Profile NOC 7253, ITA BC Steamfitter / Pipefitter, ITA BC Gasfitter Class A, ITA BC Gasfitter Class B, Technical Safety BC: Gas Licences, Technical Safety BC: Gas Certification, Red Seal

 How Do I Find A Job?